simonbreton/Capstone-project/README.md

 ### Extract

-Data are extracted from Socrata API and loaded into Google Cloud Storage bucket as csv file. all the data are stored into a root folder named "data".
+Data are extracted from Socrata API and loaded into Google Cloud Storage bucket as csv file.
+All the data are stored into a root folder named "data".
 Inside this folder data are loaded following the folder structure Year / Month / Day.
-In the day folder each data per pagination (API call)

 ### Load

 Raw data are loading into a staging environement.
-The staging table is flexible allowing any data schema change and update.
-A surrogate key is added.
+The staging table is flexible allowing any data schema change.
+A surrogate key is generated.

 ### Transform

 Data from raw table are selected to fit a common schema in a production environement.
-Geopoint data and locationID are transformed to bourough to fit common language.
+Geopoint data and locationID are transformed to zone.

-## Update data set
+### Update data set

 Data can be upated as soon as new data are available.
 However data are made available usually over a month or 6 months period, which mean that daily data should be ingested backfilled.
 And again here is using the Socrate API it is best to chose daily backfill update to ensure consistency, reliabibly and respect the Airflow concepts and phylisophy.